StRobertCHSCS/final-project-victor/README.md

 ![](https://github.com/StRobertCHSCS/final-project-victor/blob/master/images/20190619_200329.jpg)

-The concept art for the second level, planned out on actual grid paper
+The concept art for the second level, planned out on actual grid paper.
+This resembles the final level entirely.